Offering a wide variety of benefits, inverted waterproofing systems are an alternative to the warm roof method.

 More roof and balcony designs incorporate a completely flat upper surface in order to utilise them more effectively as leisure areas.
 More attractive paving with spirit-level-flat finishes can be achieved using a much larger variety of different stone and slab shapes using our ASP supports.

-Wallbarn’s range of adjustable support pads ensure that even where contractors build their roofs to a fall to allow good drainage, a completely flat upper level of paving or decking can be achieved.
+Wallbarn’s range of adjustable support pads ensures that even where contractors build their roofs to a fall to allow good drainage, a completely flat upper level of paving or decking can be achieved.

 How Does The Process Work?